b3b00/csly/README.md

  Csly is strictly typed, so every parser you define renders according to its input and output types.
  For additional details on parser typing, head to the [typing section](typing).

->### Be more confident in parser inputs and outputs validity.
+>### Be more confident that your parser will generate valid inputs and outputs.

 ### Expression parsing ###

 Many domain-specific languages need parsing expressions (boolean or numeric).
- A recursive-descent parser is hard to maintain when parsing expressions with multiple precedence levels.
-For that reason, csly offers a way to express expression-parsing using only operator tokens and a simple-to-understand precedence scheme.
+ A recursive-descent parser is hard to maintain when parsing expressions have multiple precedence levels.
+For that reason, csly offers a way to generate expression-parsing rules using only operator tokens and a simple-to-understand precedence scheme.
  Csly will then generate production rules to parse expressions, managing precedence and either left-or-right associativity.

->### Avoid burdensome expression parser home-made implementations.
+>### Avoid burdensome home-made expression parser implementations.

 see [expression parsing](https://github.com/b3b00/csly/wiki/expression-parsing)